 Pulling out tangled lights and broken ornaments season after season can sure snuff your holiday spirit.
-Here’s a method for storing decorations that’ll bring you good cheer next year.
+This video shows a method for storing Christmas decorations that’ll bring you good cheer next year.

 What You Need